World Rugby Rankings

 The World Rugby Rankings is a ranking system for national teams in rugby union, managed by World Rugby, the sport's governing body.
-There are separate men's and women's rankings.
 The teams of World Rugby's member nations are ranked based on their game results, with the most successful teams being ranked highest.
 A point system is used, with points being awarded on the basis of the results of World Rugby-recognized international matches.
 Rankings are based on the team's performance, with more recent results and more significant matches being more heavily weighted to help reflect the current competitive state of a team.
-The men's ranking system was introduced the month before the 2003 Rugby World Cup, with the first new rankings issued on 8 September 2003, when they were called the "IRB Rankings".
+The men's ranking system was introduced the month before the 2003 Rugby World Cup, with the first new rankings issued on 6 October 2003, when they were called the "IRB Rankings".